 In determining the child’s best interests for purposes of allocating significant decision-making responsibilities, the court shall consider all relevant factors, including, without limitation, the following:

-(1) The wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to decision-making; (the new statute [effective 1/1/16] gives courts guidance when weighing the child’s preference)
+(1) The wishes of the child, taking into account the child’s maturity and ability to express reasoned and independent preferences as to decision-making;

 (2) The child’s adjustment to his or her home, school, and community;